Kristina01111000/WordPressTheme/README.md

 	- put php extensions into pictures in css in wordpress when pw problem is fixed
 		- added, but pictures are not loading -> will try to fix it
 			- the img folder is uploaded to wp, logo connects, issue is with connecting to the folder
-			- hero section loaded with different folder extension
-			- still issue with images loaded in the css
-			- easiest way to fix this is to put it into the php file like the logo is
-			- add style section to page or inline style?
-			- inline works, is confusing though
+			- inline works, is confusing and takes awhile to do
 	- having problem with putting functions into function.php
 	- problem in the header array
 		- partially fixed, it shows up but the the dropdown is still not working